ncomeau/cbctl_sample_pipeline_jobs/README.md

 ## Option 1: Import the Jenkinsfile

+***This is the recommended approach, because this process will be required for the [full pipeline demo](https://github.com/JaBarosin/K8sConfigs) to get the necessary files.
+However, option 2 is certainly easier, and viable for these single-use examples***

 1. Login to your Jenkins Server _(can be either on the demo vm - 0.0.0.0:8080, or your Mac \<demo_machine_ip\>:8080)_

 2. Select either ```Create a Job``` or ```New Item``` on the left-hand side